Trey Moore (American football)

-Trey Moore (born May 5, 2003) is an American college football defensive end who plays for the Texas Longhorns.
-He previously played for the UTSA Roadrunners.
+Trey Moore (born May 5, 2003) is an American professional football linebacker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Texas Longhorns and UTSA Roadrunners and was selected by the Dolphins in the fourth round of the 2026 NFL draft.

 Early life

-Moore attended Smithson Valley High School in the San Antonio area and committed to play college football for the UTSA Roadrunners.
+Moore was born in Houston and raised in north San Antonio.
+He attended Smithson Valley High School in Comal County, Texas and committed to play college football for the UTSA Roadrunners.

 College career

 UTSA

 As a freshman in 2021, Moore notched just one tackle.
 In 2022, he recorded 59 tackles, with 18 being for a loss, eight sacks, six pass deflections, a fumble recovery, and two forced fumbles.
 His 18 tackles for a loss set the school record previously held by Marcus Davenport.
 For his performance on the season, Moore was named a Freshman All-American.
 After the season, Moore announced that he would return to the Roadrunners.
 During week 2 of the 2023 season, he notched three sacks versus Texas State.
 Moore finished the 2023 season with a school record 14 sacks.
 For his performance on the year, Moore was named first-team all-AAC and the AAC defensive player of the year.

 On December 5, 2023, Moore announced that he would be entering the NCAA transfer portal.